 Raw oats are a healthy whole food carbohydrate that makes the ultimate chewy energy ball when ground into flour.

 Raw cacao powder is a superfood in itself, full of antioxidants.
 It is also rich in magnesium which is the most common nutritional deficiency.
 No wonder we crave chocolate so often.
 We need magnesium.
-If you crave chocolate you are likely lacking in magnesium.
+If you crave chocolate, you likely lack magnesium.

-Dates are the perfect way to naturally sweeten these chocolate energy balls.
-When sugar is found in nature and combined with the fiber, it is released much slower into the body and is way less detrimental.
+Dates are the perfect way to sweeten these diabetic protein balls naturally.
+When sugar is found in nature and combined with fiber, it is released much slower into the body and is way less detrimental.

 - High speed blender

 - Place walnuts, oats and hemp seeds into a high speed blender and blend until you have a flour consistency.
 Pour into a a mixing bowl and combine with cacoa powder.

 - Place dates, almond milk and vanilla extract into the blender and blend into a smooth wet consistency.
 Add to the mixing bowl with the rest of the ingredients.